 - Written certification and other verification from product vendors, as applicable, certifying that the products meet the recycled-content and recyclability requirements.

 Jurisdictions must maintain records certifying the minimum recycled content and recyclability of paper purchases.
+CalRecycle has developed an optional Recycled-Content and Recyclable Paper Certification form, which may be used by vendors to certify one or both claims and may help jurisdictions meet their recordkeeping requirements.
 Jurisdictions have two options for maintaining this documentation in their Implementation Record:

 Option 1: Product Vendor Certification